canary-x/aws-vsock-proxy/README.md

 Then, set up the proxy server as a service:

-1. Create a directory for the program `sudo mkdir -p /opt/aws-vsock-proxy` and copy the executable into it
+1. Create a directory for the program `sudo mkdir -p /opt/aws-vsock-proxy` and copy the executable into it with the name `server` and ensure it's executable
-2. Create a systemd service file `sudo vi /etc/systemd/system/myapp.service`
+2. Create a systemd service file `sudo vi /etc/systemd/system/aws-vsock-proxy.service`
 3. Add the following content:

 ```